Races of Farland

 Dwarves are a short, stocky, but invariably strong people.
 They have great powers of endurance, as well as a hardy resistance to cold and heat.
 Dwarves call themselves Khazak.
 Elves call them Nowgol.
 There are two types of dwarves: hill and mountain.
-The differences, however, are only in appearance and attitude.
 They do speak the same language; however the hill dwarves use the Mithhaud alphabet, while mountain dwarves use the Wawmar alphabet.
 Hill dwarves tend to be slightly shorter than mountain dwarves, as well as darker complected.
-Like all dwarves, they treasure their beards, although they do not braid or plait them as a rule.
-Hill dwarf women have slight beards also.
-Mountain dwarves also treasure their beards, and they tend to braid or plait them.
-Both sects of dwarves tend to live underground, with the latter living in mountains, and the former hills.
+All dwarves treasure their beards and are loathe to cut them.
+Both sects of dwarves tend to live underground.
 They are excellent miners.
 The goblin races hate dwarves and attempt to kill them; they do not always succeed, as dwarves are fierce fighters.
 Dwarves are sober, pugnacious, introspective, suspicious, and greedy.
 They are also a strong force for lawful good.
 The ratio of males to females is 2:1.

 There have been five Dwarven kingdoms or Dwarfholds throughout history.
 These are, in order of their founding: Liferock, Wawmar, Khallin, Mithhaud (or Mt.
 Silverload), and Dorlhaud.
 The first three were primarily mountain Dwarfholds, and the last two were primarily hill Dwarfholds.
 Both types of dwarves freely lived in all the kingdoms, of course.
 There have also been other, smaller Dwarven communities, but these are the largest and only true Dwarven nations.
 However, over the course of history, the six holds have fallen and almost all dwarves have lost their homes and become wanderers.